WillemTheWalrus/Teaching-MobileApps/projects/project 2/DesignDoc.md

  ![choose effect](https://github.com/WillemTheWalrus/Teaching-MobileApps/blob/master/projects/project%202/Screenshot_20180212-232346.png)

- from here you will then be taken to an enlarged screen where you can choose to save you photo if that button was actually functional :(
+ from here you will then be taken to an enlarged screen where you can choose to save you photo to internal storage.

  ![save photo](https://github.com/WillemTheWalrus/Teaching-MobileApps/blob/master/projects/project%202/Screenshot_20180212-232354.png)